lgili/SpiceLab/docs/engines.md

 # Engines

-Circuit Toolkit abstracts SPICE engines behind a small orchestrator.
+spicelab abstracts SPICE engines behind a small orchestrator.
 You provide a circuit plus one or more `AnalysisSpec`s; the library takes care of invoking the chosen engine, collecting artefacts, and normalising the output.